 Pairing Manually Through Your TV

-This option will only work if your TV or device has physical buttons on the side that can scroll and select options on the screen.
+This option will only work if your Roku device or TV has physical buttons on the side that can scroll and select options on the screen.

 Step 1: From the home screen, scroll down to the settings menu and select “Remotes/Devices”.